xkaneto/Epic-Hekili-Rotations/README.md

 - Rogue - Outlaw
 - Rogue - Subtlety
 - Warlock - Affliction

-### To-Do:

 - Warlock - Demonology
 - Warlock - Destruction

+### To-Do:

+- Evoker - Devastation
 - Auto Heal Potion Setting

 ## How to use these files with Aimsharp: